brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 49 bht.md

 # Matthew 12:49 Commentary Help Text

 ## BHT:
-In this passage, a commentator describes a scene where Jesus extends his hand towards his disciples, emphasizing the intimate relationship he has with them.
-Another commentator highlights the inclusivity of Jesus' discipleship, as he looks around at all those who are seated around him.
-Jesus refers to his disciples as his mother and brethren, emphasizing the spiritual family formed through faith and obedience.
-This gesture not only points out his spiritual relations but also indicates his close connection with those who believe in him and support his ministry.
+In this passage, Jesus extends his hand towards his disciples, emphasizing the close relationship he shares with them and the importance of their commitment to learning and growth.
+His gaze encompasses all who sit around him, signifying the inclusiveness of his discipleship beyond his immediate family.
+Jesus declares that those who follow him are as dear to him as his mother and brethren, highlighting the spiritual bond shared among his followers.
+This gesture and statement serve to assert the primacy of his Messianic mission and the extent of his spiritual family.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown: